 The writer of Chernobyl has revealed if there are any plans for another season.

-HBO and Sky Atlantic’s five-part historical drama about the Soviet Union’s 1986 nuclear plant meltdown aired earlier this year.
+HBO and Sky Atlantic’s five-part historical drama about the Soviet Union’s 1986 nuclear plant meltdown aired in early 2019.

 Chernobyl received 19 nominations at last weekend’s Emmy Awards.

 After winning 10 awards at the ceremony, the show’s writer was inevitably questioned about the possibility of the show returning for more episodes.

 It’s bad news for any fans hoping for Season 2 though.

 Chernobyl writer Craig Mazin confirmed: “We will not be doing that.
 We told a story of a place in time and we did it pretty darn well…”

 However, he did hint that the team could dramatise another real-life event as a separate limited series: “…it’s time to start thinking about other places and other times… whatever we look at, whether it’s fiction or based on history, it’s relevant to who we are now and what we’re facing.”